Last Updated on March 19, 2021 by Julia Wilson

 Benefits of radioactive iodine treatment

-- Treatment has a cure rate of 95-98%, although a small percentage of cats will require a second treatment
+- The treatment has a cure rate of 95-98%, although a small percentage of cats will require a second treatment

 - Cats treated with radioactive iodine live twice as long as those treated with medications